1technophile/OpenMQTTGateway/docs/use/ble.md

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"intervalacts":300000}'`

+## Setting the duration of a scan

+If you want to change the default 10 sec duration of each scan cycle to 5 seconds

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"scanduration":5000}'`

 ## Setting if the gateway connects to BLE devices eligibles on ESP32

 If you want to change this characteristic: